armaan-pathan/fsds-genai-2025/07_Machine_Learning/02_Classification/README.md

 ## Overview

 The **Classification** folder contains all notebooks and projects related to **classification algorithms in Machine Learning**.

 Unlike regression (which predicts continuous values), classification is about predicting **categories or classes** (e.g., Yes/No, Spam/Not Spam, Purchase/Not Purchase).

-This section begins with the foundation of classification, covers **Logistic Regression**, extends it to unseen data, and demonstrates **deployment using Streamlit**.
+This section begins with the foundation of classification, covers **Logistic Regression**, extends it to unseen data, demonstrates **deployment using Streamlit**, and further explores advanced algorithms and evaluation methods.

 ---